What is Dance Africa Fest?

 Schedule and venues for 2017's festival will be announced shortly.
 Please check back to this page periodically for updates, or email us here!

-Dance Africa Fest workshops invite participants of all ages and skill levels-–whether they hold ancestral ties to Africa or not-–to connect with some of the most significant traditional dance forms originating from the continent.
-Expect community, intricate dance moves featuring fast and fun footwork, and the thunderous beat of live drumming -- live drumming provides the heartbeat of many of energetic, poly-rhythmic dances!
+Workshops invite participants of all ages and skill levels-–whether they hold ancestral ties to Africa or not-–to connect with some of the most significant traditional dance forms originating from the continent.
+Children under 10 participating in workshops must bring a guardian.
+Expect community, intricate dance moves featuring fast and fun footwork, and the thunderous beat of live drumming to provide the heartbeat of energetic, poly-rhythmic movement!

 Last year's evening performance featured international choreographer Ismael Kouyate, Houston's own KoumanKe’le’ African Drum & Dance Ensemble, Lannaya Drum & Dance, t. negrescoe lyles/Tonya Lyles, Afro Caribbean Soul Collective, as well as a host of local performers.

 2017's lineup will be officially announced soon.
 Stay tuned!!!
-This is a snippet of 2016's programming: Dance Africa Fest on Vimeo!
+Catch a snippet of 2016's programming: Dance Africa Fest on Vimeo!